emm224/Project-Catwalk/README.md

-# Hack Reactor RFE5 Team Orcus FEC
+# Team Orcus Front End Capstone
 > We are working on our front end capstone project.

 ## Table of Contents